MG Software.

 Which option does MG Software recommend?

-At MG Software, PostgreSQL is our default database choice.
-The combination of relational power, JSONB flexibility, and the excellent Supabase ecosystem makes it ideal for most web applications we build.
-We leverage PostgreSQL's Row Level Security for multi-tenant architectures and built-in full-text search for search functionality.
-For projects that specifically require horizontal scaling of document data, such as IoT platforms or analytics systems, we recommend MongoDB Atlas as a managed solution.
+At MG Software, PostgreSQL is our default database for all projects.
+The combination of relational power, JSONB flexibility for semi-structured data, and the excellent Supabase ecosystem makes it ideal for the web applications we build with React and Next.js.
+We leverage Row Level Security for multi-tenant architectures where each customer only sees their own data, pgvector for AI features with vector embeddings, and built-in full-text search for search functionality without external services.
+Supabase adds real-time subscriptions, authentication, and automatic REST and GraphQL APIs on top.
+For projects that specifically require horizontal scaling of document data, such as IoT platforms with millions of sensor readings or analytics systems with unstructured events, we recommend MongoDB Atlas as a managed solution.
+In our experience, over 90% of projects fall into the category where PostgreSQL is the optimal choice.

 Migrating: what to consider?